marciorasf/marciorasf/README.md

 I have a solid Node.js + React.js stack knowledge combined to SQL or NoSQL databases.
 I also can also work with python and C.

-At the moment I'm focused in learning software engineering concepts, including: architecture, cloud computing, clean code, design patterns and deep OOP concepts.
+At the moment, I'm focused in learning software engineering concepts, including: architecture, cloud computing, clean code, design patterns and deep OOP concepts.

 <br>